XertroV/MarketcoinWhitepaper/GrantProposal-Q2-2013.md

 The nature of the grant process means that if a small initial grant proves worth while and assists the creation and fruition of Marketcoin and its would-be-community, subsequent grants can be applied for, thus by deferring a grant proposal for development funding the viability of the project can be properly evaluated at minimum risk.

+The timeframe for this proposal is 2 quarters.
+The budget below reflects this.
+At the end of this period I (or the community) will apply for another grant if required.

 ### Overview of Marketcoin

 Marketcoin is a project aiming to develop a new alt-coin which does not function as a currency so much (Bitcoin already does a good job of that) but functions as a currency exchange for potentially any crypto-currency built from the Bitcoin protocol.